-9.9 Cohorts
+13.9 Cohorts

 Cohorts are a way of creating custom groupings of the samples and/or cases that you are interested in analyzing further.
-You may frequently re-use a cohort in multiple analyses.
+You may frequently reuse a cohort in multiple analyses.
 Creating a "saved cohort" allows you to do this.
-If you have any existing saved cohorts, they will appear here for you to view, edit and share.
+If you have any existing saved cohorts, they will display here for you to view, edit and share.

-9.9.1 Create a New Cohort
+13.9.1 Create a New Cohort

-To create a cohort from Your Dashboard, click on the Create a Cohort link in the Saved Cohorts panel at the bottom of the screen and select either "Filter" or the "Barcodes" from the dropdown.
+To create a cohort from Your Dashboard, click on the Create a Cohort link in the Saved Cohorts panel at the bottom of the screen and select either "Filter" or "Barcodes" from the dropdown.
 The Filter link will display the cohort creation page; filters are explained below.
 The Barcodes link will display a page where you can upload samples/cases barcodes and create a cohort from them.
-Currently you can upload from programs TCGA, CCLE, TARGET and BEATAML1.0.

 If you already have saved cohorts, they will be listed in the Saved Cohorts panel.
-Click on the Saved Cohorts link in that panel and a page that with the details of your saved cohorts will display.
+Click on the Saved Cohorts link in that panel and a page with the details of your saved cohorts will display.
 Alternatively, to go directly to a given cohort, click on its name and the cohort details page of that cohort will display.

-These functions can also be navigated to by using the drop down options in the COHORTS item on the menu bar.
+You can also navigate to these functions by using the drop down options in the COHORTS item on the menu bar.